 The Season of Advent - almost as important as Lucia in Sweden is the season of Advent, the four weeks leading up to Christmas.

-Next up, of course, the First of Advent, this year on Sunday Nov.
+First up, of course, the First of Advent, this year on Sunday Nov.
 30, Second advent on December 7, third on the 14th and the fourth, just before Christmas, on Sunday December 21 - 'Advent' in Sweden - waiting for Arrival.